JackieBinya/jacqueline-binya-website/content/posts/css/extract-svgs.md

 Replace `<project-name>` with a unique name for your project.
 My project is name `svg-tutorial`.
 - You will then be prompted to pick a preset for your app, just press Enter to choose the default preset which at the time of publishing this article is: `Default ([Vue 2] babel, eslint)`.
 - Then wait as Vue CLI creates a Vuejs project for you.
-- When you project is successfully created you will get the message below in your terminal:
+- When you project is successfully created🎉, you will get the message below in your terminal:
 ![Successful vuejs project created](https://res.cloudinary.com/di70zcupa/image/upload/v1611909294/sucesssful-vuejs-install_ddlvl7.png)
 The message contains handy command to get you started!
 - Let's take a look at our project's file structure paying special attention to the `src` folder since most of our work pertaining to SVG will be restricted to that folder.